amssdias/DJANGO--Social-Network/README.md

 # DJANGO - Social Network

-Twitter-like social network website for making posts and following users.
+Twitter-like social network website for making, editing and liking posts and following users.

 > Made on October - 2020